brett-buskirk/guide-to-deployment/README.md

 An SSL (Secure Sockets Layer) certificate is a digital certificate that authenticates a website's identity and enables an encrypted connection between a web server and a web browser.
 The certificate is a bit of code on a web server that provides security for online communications.
 When a web browser contacts a secured website, the SSL certificate enables an encrypted connection.
 This link ensures that all data passed between the web server and browser remains private.

 A website needs an SSL certificate in order to keep user data secure, verify ownership of the website, prevent attackers from creating a fake version of the site, and gain user trust.
-Without SSL, site visitors and customers are at higher risk of having their data stolen.
-SSL protects websites from phishing scams, data breaches, and many other threats.
+Without SSL, site visitors and customers are at higher risk of having their data stolen or injection of malware via a man-in-the-middle (MiTM) attack.

 Once you have purchased the SSL certificate, you should be able to see it on the registrar's dashboard.